 Zoom will also send the manager an email letting them know they’ve received recordings and meetings from that user.

 2. Automatically remove Aha! users during offboarding

-Aha! is used across multiple teams, including Product, Engineering, Customer Success, and Support, but because it’s less prevalent than something like Slack and because most users have view-only privileges, offboarding has been traditionally a bit more haphazard.
+Aha! is used across multiple teams from Product, Engineering, Customer Success, and Support.
+But because it’s less prevalent than something like Slack and most users have view-only privileges, offboarding has been traditionally more haphazard.
 It’s sort of a “oh look at these people who don’t go here… someone should probably do something about this.”

 It’s a simple enough problem, a quick custom integration is a perfect solution for it, and you could be that someone.

 Internally, we’ve created a “Disable User” Aha! action that we’ve added as a step in our offboarding workflows to handle future deprovs.
 We’ve also added “Create Product Owner,” “Create Contributor User,” and “Create Reviewer User” actions for our onboarding workflows.
 When we created the “Disable User” action, we also ran it as an on-demand workflow to remove all users whose status in G Suite was “Suspended” in order to clean up the existing departed users.

 These actions should be available in the Integration Center soon for the public so you can have as much fun as we do cleaning up user accounts.
 You can and should do similar things with any integration that has the equivalent disable/delete user account.